i-dream-of-ai/dreamofai-docs/src/pages/ai-personas.md

 - **Versatility:** With over 60 personas to choose from, there's a persona suitable for almost any situation or topic you might be interested in.

+AI personas allow you to customize your interaction with the AI to fit your needs or preferences.
+Whether you want help from a Full-Stack Developer, guidance from a Songwriter, or assistance from a Historian, you can find a persona that meets your requirements.

+This level of customization makes your interaction with the AI more engaging, personalized, and productive.
+By specifying how the AI should think and respond, you can guide the conversation in a direction that suits your needs.

 ## **Examples of AI Personas**

 Here are a few examples of AI Personas and their uses: